BenjaminHerrera/Notion2Discord/README.md

 * Q: Why using crontab? ⏳❓
   * A: `crontab` is much more efficient.
 This project is designed to be easy to use and lightweight on resource utilization.
+* Q: I noticed a bug/issue.
+How do I report it? 🚨
+  * A: Please go to the [issues page](https://github.com/BenjaminHerrera/Notion2Discord/issues) and create a new issue there.
+When you create an issue, there will be steps on how to communicate them.
+Thanks!